Click on magnifying glass to see entire picture

 |Click here to see products prices|

 They are not particularly heavy egg layers but they make up for it in their ability to free-range well.
 They are great at evading predators for a chicken.
-They are great as a flock bird, some roosters may display slight aggression towards other roosters but nothing too serious like that of game breeds.
 We have many roosters that co-exist together.
-Once dominance is established all gets worked out.
 Being found in both pea and straight comb variety, they have an array of spectacular feather colors against their beautiful skin tones.
 Colors can range from ginger and wheaten blues to exquisite reds, solid black to solid white, and just about every color in between, with many expressing amazing lacing and colored feather patterns.
 The hens are very broody and make great mothers.
 They do well in all weather conditions.

-We do find various opinions on what they should look like but remember when a rare breed is brought to the US there is always work do be done to get to that original “standard”.
+We do find various opinions on what they should look like but remember when a rare breed is brought to the US there is always work to be done to get to that original “standard”.
 Remember they are a landrace so different cultures select different things.
-Not all the traits or birds are here so there is much work to be done, but why not enjoy who they are as well?
-We really like the more gamey appearance, long legs and tight feathers so we tend to breed for that.

 Hmong chickens first arrived in the USA in the late 70s with the arrival Hmong refugees from Laos escaping a civil war between royalists and communists.
 Depending on where you get your stock there will be slight differences.
 The Hmong chickens from America comes primarily from Hmong refugees of Laos.